• Wénlín Institute’s CDL, the Character Description Language, is the world’s most powerful new font technology.

 • CDL is an XML application, a standards-based font and encoding technology designed for precise and compact description, rendering, and indexing of all 漢/汉 Han (Chinese, Japanese, Korean, and Vietnamese = CJKV) characters, encoded and unencoded.

-• CDL is a font database containing XML/Unicode descriptions of over 84,000 characters, complete Unicode 6.1 CJK character support, and more!
+• CDL is a font database with descriptions for nearly 100,000 characters, including complete Unicode 7.0 CJK character support, and more!

 • CDL means consistent stroke/component analyses, built-in indexing and variant mappings, and high-quality graphic images as outlines convertible to SVG, PostScript, MetaFont, and more.